neraath/neraath.github.io/_posts/2012-09-26-fast-search-thruput-optimization-troubleshooting.markdown

 FAST Search was originally developed by a company called FAST Search and Transfer and was acquired by Microsoft in 2008.
 The acquisition was a strategic move on Microsoft's part to enter the enterprise search market.
 Although Microsoft had their own search products (Microsoft Search Server and Search Server 2010), the scalability and feature sets provided with FAST Search far outweigh that of Microsoft's search products.
 Unfortunately, these extra features come at a premium, but are truly necessary if you really want a rich search experience for users.

-{% pullquote %}
-{" Architecturally, FAST search components are very easy to configure and scale out to increase not only query thruput, but also crawling and indexing thruput and capacity. "} This is done by using a matrix configuration where servers are arranged into rows and columns.
+Architecturally, FAST search components are very easy to configure and scale out to increase not only query thruput, but also crawling and indexing thruput and capacity.
+This is done by using a matrix configuration where servers are arranged into rows and columns.
 When you read the technical documentation, by adding rows, you increase redundancy of services, but also query capacity.
 However, when you add columns, you increase indexing capacity and thruput.
 Discussing the nuances of search rows and columns is another blog post in itself, so I'll leave that for a future post.
-{% endpullquote %}

 Beyond simply adding servers to rows and columns, deciding which servers host which services involved in the content pipeline is extremely easy.
 All it takes is a configuration file change and issuing a single command across all servers in the FAST farm.
 You can also have multiple instances of the services to provide load balancing and high availability.
 How this works is also worthy of another blog post.